njustesen/botbowl/docs/submit.md

-# Submit Your Bot to Blood Bowl
+# Submit Your Bot to Bot Bowl II

 ## Bots as Servers